samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration), up to 10 minutes

 An [Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition) wall of force springs into existence at a point you choose within range.
 The wall appears in any orientation you choose, as a horizontal or vertical barrier or at an angle.
 It can be free floating or resting on a solid surface.
 You can form it into a hemispherical dome or a globe with a radius of up to 10 feet, or you can shape a flat surface made up of ten 10-foot-by-10-foot panels.
 Each panel must be contiguous with another panel.
 In any form, the wall is 1/4 inch thick and lasts for the duration.
-If the wall cuts through a creature’s space when it appears, the creature is pushed to one side of the wall (you choose which side).
+If the wall cuts through a creature's space when it appears, the creature is pushed to one side of the wall (you choose which side).

 Nothing can physically pass through the wall.
-It is immune to all damage and can’t be dispelled by [Dispel Magic](/spells/2619103-dispel-magic).
+It is immune to all damage and can't be dispelled by [Dispel Magic](/spells/2619103-dispel-magic).
 A [Disintegrate](/spells/2619094-disintegrate) spell destroys the wall instantly, however.
 The wall also extends into the Ethereal Plane and blocks ethereal travel through the wall.

 ---